siddhantkushwaha/Scavenger/README.md

 ###### Following features being worked on as of now

     1. Files from disk
-    2. GitHub Repositories
+    2. GitHub repositories
-    3. GitHub Gists
+    3. GitHub gists